The anthropology Lens

 I studied anthropology at Durham University, where I became fascinated by the diversity and richness of the human experience across cultures and societies.

-That way of looking at the world with curiosity, close observation and a desire to understand has stayed with me ever since and continues to shape how I explore leadership and organisational life today.
+That perspective has stayed with me ever since, and continues to shape how I explore leadership and organisational life today.

 The HUMAN RESOURCES LENS

-Working in senior HR roles within multinational organisations including Ford Motor Company and Deloitte gave me a front-row seat to the realities of organisational life across the UK, Europe and Australia.
+Working in senior HR roles within organisations such as Ford Motor Company and Deloitte gave me a front-row seat to the realities of organisational life across the UK, Europe and Australasia.
 From large-scale recruitment and leadership development to organisational restructuring, mergers and acquisitions and trade union negotiations, I was able to observe the many forces shaping organisations.

-This experience deepened my interest in the patterns that emerge within organisations, and in how the inner world of individuals and leaders often influence the wider systems they are part of.
+These experiences deepened my interest in what sits beneath the surface, and in how the inner world of individuals and leaders influences the wider systems they are part of.

 THE LEADERSHIP DEVELOPMENT LENS

-Working closely with leaders and leadership teams across the Asia-Pacific region deepened my curiosity about the patterns shaping how leaders think, relate and lead, and how those patterns ripple through the organisations around them.
+Working closely with leaders and leadership teams across the Asia-Pacific region deepened my curiosity about what shapes how leaders think, relate and lead, and how that plays out across organisations.

 As a Director within a global leadership consultancy, I worked with senior leaders and executive teams across industries and cultures, supporting organisations such as GlaxoSmithKline, Sony and Microsoft as they worked to strengthen leadership capability and navigate increasingly complex environments.